alsofronie/privatesky-validator/README.md

 }
 ```

-and not `"null"` (string) or any other nullable representation.
-Note that an empty array will not be treated as null.
+ > Note: a value of `"null"` (string) is not null.
+An empty array is not a null value.

 The rule accepts a boolean (`true` or `false`) as argument.